Handling Difficult Customers: How to Turn Negative Experiences into Cake Business Growth

+How did this customer slip through the crack?
 WHY oh WHY did this customer come to me?

 Ever have this HORRIBLE or somewhat unpleasant experience with a customer that made you want to hide in a corner and cry your eyes out?
+Oh yea, I've had these before, more times than I can count.
+In fact one time, I had a cake client where it left me DEVASTATED!!

-And a week after the event, she called me to tell me she was highly disappointed with the cake I made for her. *sad panda over here*
+After I delivered the cake, the client didn't really like the cake.
+And a week after the event, she called me to tell me she was highly disappointed with the cake I made for her.

-I got really upset because I truly felt I gave that cake my all and I liked the finished product.
+I was really upset because I truly felt I gave that cake my all and I liked the finished product.
+But, at the end of the day, I had an unhappy customer.

 So how do you deal with the TOUGH Customers?